manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 default is 0 (do not limit indexed substrings).
 Applies to dict=crc only.

-By default, substring (either prefix or infix) indexing in the `dict=crc mode <dict>` will index
+By default, substring (either prefix or infix) indexing in the :ref:`dict=crc mode <dict>` will index
 **all** the possible substrings as separate keywords.
 That might result in an overly large index.
 So the ``max_substring_len`` directive